 So, what's the future?
-For you, for fashion?
+For you and for fashion.

 The main thing is I’m starting a new label.
-It’s all based around the toiles from the collections.
-Selected toiles, regardless of materials used, their quality of finish or stage of completion will be finalised into final ready-to-wear one-off pieces.
-Every season there are toiles made in leftover fabrics or toiling fabric.
+It’s all based around the clothes from the collections.
+Selected clothes, regardless of materials used, their quality of finish or stage of completion will be finalized into final ready-to-wear one-off pieces.
+Every season there are clothes made in leftover fabrics or toiling fabric.
 Sometimes they’re patched-together ideas and are so much more interesting than the final product because they’re completely unique.
 They are totally wearable and look so weird and interesting, but no one ever has them or sees them.
 That’s why I’ve decided to start this new label.
 The name isn’t confirmed yet but it will sit alongside the main line.
 Ultimately it’s giving you unique product and reducing wastage.
 It will be available from February/March 2018.